Dave-Sterry/Imposter/Imposter/Proposal.md

 Animated background!

 ### Tools for Additional Features
-React Reveal and React Animations for Animations
-NoSql for storing user song and save data (i think since we haven’t learned it yet) Tone.js for musical puzzles
+React Reveal and React Animations React Spring for Animations NoSql for storing user song and save data (i think since we haven’t learned it yet) Tone.js for musical puzzles
 Google/Facebook/Apple authenticator